Sole shareholder resolution: when it replaces the general meeting and how to draw it up correctly

 Every decision of the sole shareholder should contain:

-Decisions that affect the public records of the company, such as a change of the registered office or the statutory bodies, must be deposited in the collection of documents of the commercial register.
+Decisions that affect the public records of the company, such as a change of registered office or of the statutory bodies, must be filed in the collection of documents of the commercial register.

 The decision-making of the sole shareholder is essential for the successful operation of the company.
 Properly formulated and executed decisions help to minimise legal risks and ensure the efficient operation of the company.
 If you are unsure of the correct course of action, we recommend that you contact an attorney.
 We can help you prepare decisions, review documents and properly register changes in the Commercial Register.